Submit Article

 • Case Number: Suit No 1238 of 2015 (Registrar’s Appeal No 131 of 2016)

-• Defendant/Respondent: Lian Tian Yong Johnny
+• Defendant / Appellant: Johnny Lian Tian Yong

-• Counsel for Plaintiffs/Respondents: Wendell Wong, Priscylia Wu and Lim Yao Jun (Drew & Napier LLC)
+• Counsel for Plaintiffs / Respondents: Wendell Wong, Priscylia Wu and Lim Yao Jun (Drew & Napier LLC)

-• Counsel for Defendant/Appellant: N Sreenivasan SC, Andrew Heng and Claire Tan (Straits Law Practice LLC)
+• Counsel for Defendant / Appellant: N Sreenivasan SC, Andrew Heng and Claire Tan (Straits Law Practice LLC)

 Summary